zooniverse/front-end-monorepo/docs/arch/adr-11.md

 ## Context

-Markdown can help prevent XSS type security vulnerabilities and is generally safer to use than HTML for user submitted content on the web.
+Markdown is generally safer to use than HTML for user submitted content on the web because it limits what a user can submit to predefined allowable strings that can be easily sanitized and then get converted to HTML.
 Panoptes-Front-End uses markdown through out the entire application.
 Currently we support an in-house markdown renderer, [markdownz](https://github.com/zooniverse/markdownz), that uses  [markdown-it](https://github.com/markdown-it/markdown-it).
 The library markdown-it is mature and has several plug-ins available for it that we've added to markdownz as well as some of our own customizations.

 Markdown, however, isn't totally free from being exploitable, nor is React.
 Markdownz relies on a React method, `dangerouslySetInnerHTML` that potentially open us to vulnerabilities (see this line: https://github.com/zooniverse/markdownz/blob/master/src/components/markdown.jsx#L99).